Tamatea/Dusky Sound restoration project

 This special island was declared pest free in 2005 and is now home to some of our most endangered birds, including one third of the world's kākāpō population.
 See Kākāpō Recovery

 This island was declared pest free in 2007 and is a mohua and South Island robin translocation site.
 See Pigeon Island restoration.

 Indian island was declared pest-free in 2012, but it was reinvaded by rats in 2015/16.
 The Indian Island/Mamaku Restoration Project aims to reduce the rat population to undetectable levels, and reduce the risk of reinvasion.
 Pest control on Long Island has started and an intensive trapping network is being established to help protect the outlying islands from reinvasion.
 See Pure Salt.

 Since 2017, Real Journeys have been removing stoats and rats from Cooper Island.
 Removal of these predators helps protect important seabird nesting sites on the nearby Shag Islands.
 See the Cooper Island restoration project.

-Real Journeys has also joined DOC's Tamatea/Dusky Sound Restoration Programme toh help make the island safe for native birds.
-They hope this work will support their ambitious vision for the area.
-Their vision is that Tamatea/Dusky Sound becomes one of the healthiest ecosystems in the world and can support national species recovery.
+Real Journeys has also joined DOC's Tamatea/Dusky Sound Restoration Programme to help make the island safe for native birds.
+They hope this work will support their ambitious vision for the entire ecosystem, that it becomes one of the healthiest in the world and can support national species recovery.

 The Tamatea/Dusky Sound restoration plan is a 30-year plan with 54 objectives covering: vegetation and habitat mapping, pest animal and weed control, translocations, monitoring, advocacy for additional marine protection and filling information gaps relating to seabirds, mokomoko/lizards, pekapeka/bats, terrestrial invertebrates, freshwater fish, mapping, marine mammals and fragile marine encrusting organisms.